Transitional Conditional Independence: Transitional Probability Theory

 \subsection{Disintegration of Transition Probabilities}

-In this subsection we prove the existence of (regular) conditional Markov kernels.
+In this subsection we present results about the existence of conditional Markov kernels.
 Since we will factorize a joint Markov kernel into a marginal part and a conditional part such procedures are also called disintegration.
 First, we will talk about the essential uniqueness of such factorizations and then existence.
-For proofs see Appendix \ref{sec:supp-disintegration}.
+For proofs see \Cref{sec:supp-disintegration}.
+For probability measures the disintegration theorem over a standard first factor is classical, see \cite{Kal17} Thm.\ 1.25, \cite{Kle20} Ch.\ 8.3 and \cite{Rao05}; a version for analytic measurable spaces is given in \cite{Bog20}.
+What is proven here is the corresponding statement for \emph{transition} probabilities, i.e.\ with an additional parameter, together with the joint measurability in the conditioning and the parameter variable; we give an elementary and self-contained proof in \Cref{sec:supp-disintegration}.

 \begin{Def}[Conditional Markov kernels] Consider a Markov kernel